17th Battalion, Northumberland Fusiliers: The German Spring Offensive

 During the early stages of 1918, the German Army implemented the German Spring Offensive.
 Due to this, the battalion were ordered to demolish a bridge and dismantle railway lines in the area.

 On 13 April, the battalion was ordered to return to their headquarters where they received orders to move to the 1st Australian Division as divisional pioneers.
 On 31 May 1918, the battalion came under the control of the 52nd Division.
 In July, after structural changes in the Army, "D" Company was disbanded with the men moving to the remaining three companies.

-In August 1918, the division was found fighting on Vimy Ridge, with the battalion remaining in reserve, other then some night work.
+In August 1918, the division was found fighting on Vimy Ridge, with the battalion remaining in reserve, other than some night work.
 The Allied forces began to push into the German forces during the Battle of Amiens.
 In September, the battalion started work on three crossings of the now dry Canal du Nord.
 At the start of November 1918, the battalion was working in the areas around the River Scheldt and Jard Canal, for which the battalion constructed bridges.

 After the Armistice

 At 1100 on 11 November 1918, the armistice was signed between the Allies and Germany.
 At this point the division was moving along the road between Nimy and Jurbrise.
 After this point, the battalion began working on 'cleaning up' the area, filling in shell holes and repairing bridges.

-On the 26th November the battalion was assembled at Masnuy St. Jean where they undertook training to prepare men for being demobilised and returned to civilian life.
+On 26 November the battalion was assembled at Masnuy St. Jean where they undertook training to prepare men for being demobilised and returned to civilian life.
 Games, parades and an inter-company divisional football tournament took place in December.

 A divisional parade took place on 18 January 1919, with a second ceremony was undertaken on 27 January where the battalion was issued with its King's Colours.
 As railwaymen were a high grade of tradesmen, the battalion demobilisation was fast compared to other units in the division.
 In June 1919, the battalion moved to Antwerp where they loaded onto barges bound for Boulogne, they then made their way to Newcastle.